Research | Expository | Talks | Organization | Figures

 Research:

-A. Lindblad.
 Designs related through projective and Hopf maps.
 Discrete & Computational Geometry, 2025.

 Formalizes a construction that builds a spherical $t$-design by placing a spherical $t$-design on each projective or Hopf fiber associated to the points of a $\lfloor t/2\rfloor$-design on a quotient projective space or sphere, generalizing work of König, Kuperberg, and Okuda (who was inspired by work of Cohn, Conway, Elkies, and Kumar).

-A. Lindblad.
 Asymptotically optimal $t$-design curves on $S^3$. arXiv:2408.04044, submitted for publication, 2025.

 Solves the problem posed by Ehler and Gröchenig of proving that there exist asymptotically optimal sequences of $t$-design curves on the 3-sphere.

-A. Lindblad.
-Asymptotically short generalizations of t-design curves. arXiv:2505.03056, to be submitted for publication, 2025.
+Asymptotically short generalizations of $t$-design curves. arXiv:2505.03056, to be submitted for publication, 2025.

-C. Alvarado, A. Lindblad, supported by Tang-Kai Lee.
 Dynamical stability of translators under mean curvature flow.
 Posted to MIT SPUR website, 2022.

+Joint with Carlos Alvarado, supported by Tang-Kai Lee.
 Investigates whether certain classes of perturbations of mean curvature flow translators converge to translators under the flow.

-A. Lindblad.
 Abelianized boundary Dehn twists on connected sums of complete intersections.
-In preparation, 2026.
+In preparation, to be submitted for publication, 2026.

-A. Lindblad.
 Lifting design curves.
-In preparation, 2026.
+In preparation, to be submitted for publication, 2026.

 Expository:

-J. Baldwin, J. Chen, N. Geist, A. Lindblad, T. Mrowka, O. Thakar.
 Instanton Floer homology and applications.
 In New Structures in Low-Dimensional Topology, Bolyai Society Mathematical Studies 1, Springer, Cham, 2026.

-E. Colón, A. Lindblad, G. Martin, M. Wattal.
 Khovanov Skein lasagna modules for the working topologist.
 In preparation, 2026.

 Geometrically designing geometric designs.
 MIT PuMaGraSS, 2025.